aapris/django-content/README.md

 # django-content

 This Django application was part of CoMeUP, Albumit auki and Plok.in projects years ago.
-Currently I'm porting this to support Python 3.6+ and Django 2.2+.
+Currently I'm porting this to support Python 3.9+ and Django 4.0+.

-Django-content can store any kind of files, providing previews of video, image and PDF files.
+Django-content can store any kind of files, providing previews for video, image and PDF files.

 ## Objectives

-* Python 3.6 and newer supported
+* Python 3.9 and newer supported
-* Django 2.2 and forthcoming 3.x supported
+* Django 4.0 and newer supported
 * Installable python module, perhaps with pip from pypi
+* Sample Django Rest Framework API, ready to use
 * Sufficient test coverage
 * Find alternatives for ImageMagick, Ghostscript and other dependencies

+# Prerequisites

+Applications and libraries listed below must be installed before content app can work:

+* PostgreSQL & PostGIS as a database backend
+* libpq-dev to compile psycopg2
+* ffmpeg & ffprobe for converting video and audio files and creating thumbnails
+* libmagic to determine file types
+* libheif to open HEIF image files
+* rust compiler, to compile cykooz.heif module
+* python3-dev
+* gdal-bin, python3-gdal